Why is RemoteBox restricted to certain versions of VirtualBox?

 ||Required VirtualBox Version

-I have an old version of GTK2, what version of RemoteBox do I need?
+I have an older version of Gtk installed, what version of RemoteBox do I need?

 You can download older versions of RemoteBox, but they are not supported.
 Bug fixes and updates are applied only to the latest version.